 Secure the truststore file through filesystem permissions:

-Secure the controller-info configuration file so that it is only readable by the agent runtime user and only writable by a privileged user:
+controller-infoconfiguration file so that it is only readable by the Agent runtime user and only writable by a privileged user:

 Enable SSL for the Standalone Machine Agent

-<machine_agent_home>/conf/controller-info.xml.
-See "SSL Configuration Properties" on Standalone Machine Agent Configuration Properties for full details on each property.
+See Standalone Machine Agent Configuration Properties for full details on each property

-Controller Port: the SSL port for the controller.
-443 for AppDynamics SaaS.
+Controller Port: The SSL port for the Controller.
+It is 443 for AppDynamics SaaS.

-Controller Keystore Filename: path of the agent truststore relative to
+Controller Keystore Filename: The path of the Agent truststore relative to

 <machine_agent home>/conf.
-Required if you use a truststore other than the default
+This is required if you use a truststore other than the default

 You can specify the Controller port and enable SSL for the Controller in the Standalone Machine Agent startup script, but you must specify the truststore password and filename in the